rokath/trice/docs/Common.md

 (work in progress...)
+The `TRICE` macros look like printf() but work under the hood completely different. and small loggging technique, a tracer in software usable
+  - for debugging dynamic behaviour during development,
+  - as runtime logger or simply for narrow bandwidth logging in the field even with encryption.

 - The `til.json` file can be deleted and regenerated from the sources anytime.
 In that case you get rid of all legacy strings but it is better to keep them for compability reasons.
 - You can disable the TRICE code generation on file or project level, so no need to remove the TRICE macros from the code after dynamic debugging.